-Muscles and joints of the neck and shoulder take a beating in the modern world from computer overuse, smartphones, poor posture, stress, and injuries.
-The good news is that acupuncture can help treat neck and shoulder pain.
+Muscles and joints of the neck take a beating in the modern world from computer overuse, smartphones, poor posture, stress, and injuries.
+The good news is that acupuncture can help treat neck pain.
 [1,2]

-Acupuncture helps to deeply relax the muscles in the neck and shoulders, reduce inflammation, and balance the nervous system which will help to reduce pain and stimulate healing.[3,4] This leads to long term relief even after the treatment course has finished.
+Acupuncture works on many levels to heal neck pain.
+Acupuncture deeply relaxes the muscles in the neck and shoulders, reduce inflammation, and balance the nervous system which will help to reduce pain and stimulate healing.[3,4] This leads to long term relief even after the treatment course has finished.

 My approach centers on personalized treatments for each person.
 We will target the pain and stiffness by addressing imbalances within the muscles, connective tissues, and acupuncture channels of the neck and shoulders.
 The neck and shoulders are thoroughly integrated- neck pain often comes from trigger points on your shoulders-this is why we treat them together.

 In acupuncture we consider the onset and triggers of the pain.
 This will dictate the amount of stimulation and type of stimulation I will use in an acupuncture treatment.

 If the neck pain is from an injury then likely there will be stagnation in the body and acupuncture channels.
 This is considered to be an excessive condition.
 That is there is too stuff much stuck there and disrupting the normal function.

 The acupuncture treatment will address the stagnation relaxing the muscles and relieve.

 If fatigue, posture, sitting all day triggers the neck pain then it is possible that there is a lack of Qi in the body.
 The approach will be to nourish the body’s energy and gently relax the muscles.
 The treatment approach will avoid much soreness after the acupuncture.